singlebitxyz/convot/IMPLEMENTATION_PLAN.md

 **Acceptance Criteria**:

--   Text is split into appropriate chunks (500-1000 tokens)
+-   ✅ Text is split into appropriate chunks (target: 800 tokens, min: 100, max: 1200)
--   Chunks have overlap for context
+-   ✅ Chunks have overlap for context (100 tokens default, reflected in char_range)
--   Headings are extracted when available
+-   ✅ Headings are extracted when available
--   Chunks are stored with metadata
+-   ✅ Chunks are stored with metadata
--   Token counts are accurate
+-   ✅ Token counts are accurate (using tiktoken)

+**Implementation Details**:

+-   Created `ChunkingService` with sentence-aware chunking and overlap
+-   Implemented `Tokenizer` service using tiktoken for accurate token counting
+-   Created chunk models, repository, service layer, and API endpoints
+-   Integrated chunking into parsing workflow (automatic after text extraction)
+-   Character range tracking includes overlap regions

 ---